Bereketo/alx-zero_day/0x03-git/README.md

-his is a read me file in
+this is a read me file in alx-zero_day